Automated Industrial Technology

 Industry Credentials

-Automated Industrial Technologies students can earn the following certifications and credentials in high school:
+Automated Industrial Technology students can earn the following certifications and credentials in high school:

 • AMIST Level 1 Certification via Industrial Maintenance Training Center of Pa.